kingfly51/NIRA_post/README.md

 ##1.How to install NIRApost ##

 Users can install the NIRPostpost package using the following command.
-Of course, the prerequisite is that the user needs to install the devtools package first.
+Of course, the prerequisite is that the user needs to install the devtools package first.In addition, users can also download and install locally.

+install.packages("devtools")
 devtools::install_github("kingfly51/NIRA_post")

+##2.Introduction to each file in NIRApost##